andrewmilo/Useful-Batch-Files/python-script-runner/README.md

 1) Python
 2) Windows

-Directions:
+How to use:
+1) Drag and drop the python script, and enter or skip the parameters option.
-Enter the (full) path to the Python script, or simply press enter to run the 1st local Python script that's found.
+2) Enter the (full) path to the Python script, or simply press enter to run the 1st local Python script that's found.
+Enter the parameters.